By Sean Lawlor

 My expertise is in drugs, so I focus on that.
 But this is not unique to drug law enforcement.
 This is how we behave in this country in general.
 That’s why I try to help people to understand how their verbal behavior about one compound versus another contributes to a misperception that allows for disproportionate enforcement of the drug laws.

-Sean Lawlor is a writer, Naropa grad student, and practitioner of flotation therapy in Boulder, CO.
-His interest in non-ordinary states owes great debt to Aldous Huxley, Ken Kesey, and Hunter S. Thompson, and his passion for dreaming draws endless inspiration from Carl Jung and J.K.
+Sean Lawlor is a writer, certified personal trainer, and Masters student in Transpersonal Counseling at Naropa University, in pursuit of a career in psychedelic journalism, research, and therapy.
+His interest in consciousness and non-ordinary states owes great debt to Aldous Huxley, Ken Kesey, and Hunter S. Thompson, and his passion for film, literature, and dreaming draws endless inspiration from Carl Jung, David Lynch, and J.K.
 Rowling.
+For more information or to get in touch, head to seanplawlor.com, or connect on Instagram @seanplawlor.